DuqueDeTuring/books2explore/readme.md

 - A Fire Upon The Deep (Zones of Thought, 1).
 Vernor Vinge
 - A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books) by Andrei Pop
 - A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine
+- A Half Century of Occupation by Gershon Shafir
 - A Half-Built Garden [Ruthanna Emrys]
-- A Half Century of Occupation by Gershon Shafir
 - A Higher Call: An Incredible True Story of Combat and Chivalry in the War-Torn Skies of World War II by Adam Makos, Larry Alexander
 - A history of Ancient Rome, Mary Beard
 - A History of Modern Computing (History of Computing) by Paul E. Ceruzzi
 - A History of Modern Iran by Ervand Abrahamian
 - A History of Saudi Arabia by Madawi al-Rasheed
 - A History of the Theories of Aether & Electricity: Two Volumes Bound As One by Edmund T. Whittaker
+- A is for Arsenic.
+By Kathryn Harkup
+- A is for Arsenic: The Poisons of Agatha Christie.
+Kathryn Harkup.
 - A Little Hatred (The Age of Madness, 1) by Joe Abercrombie
 - A Living Work of Art: The Life and Science of Hendrik Antoon Lorentz, A. J. Kox
 - A Madman Dreams of Turing Machines by Janna Levin